swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

         /// Dynamic library, whose code is referenced by its clients. case `dynamic`

-        /// The kind of library produced is unspecified and is determined,
+        /// The kind of library produced is unspecified and will be determined
         /// by the build system based on how the library is used. case automatic
     }